toptensoftware/JsonKit/readme.md

 ## Cloning and Re-parsing Objects

-PetaJson includes a couple of helper functions for cloning objects by saving to them to JSON and then reloading:
+JsonKit includes a couple of helper functions for cloning objects by saving to them to JSON and then reloading:

 	var person1 = new Person() { Name = "Mr Json Bourne"; }
 	var person2 = Json.Clone(person1);